Family Mediation – Your Children Will Thank You for It

 - The mediation process is confidential.
 The mediator will not be called to testify in the divorce or custody case.
 At the end of the mediation, the mediator will destroy his notes taken during the mediation.

-Attorney Vince Vitale of Anchorage has been appointed to the National Board of Trial Advocacy’s Family Law Commission.
-In addition to being board certified as a Civil Trial advocate since 1983, Vitale was appointed by the board’s president in 1992 to serve as Alaska state coordinator.
-He now joins a panel of 11 nationally recognized experts in the field of family law to assist the board in drafting the standards and examination requirements required of all applicants seeking certification as Family Law Specialists.”
-December 5, 1994 – Alaska Journal of Commerce.
+He is a member of a panel of 11 nationally recognized experts in the field of family law, working to assist the board in drafting the standards and examination requirements required of all applicants seeking certification as Family Law Specialists.

 - 1972 – University of California, Davis, JD